OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/catalog/catalog.md

-# How do I present my courses in the OpenOlat catalog?
+# How do I present my courses in the OpenOlat catalog? {: #catalog}

 ??? abstract "Objectives and content of this instruction"